WR250R 4000-km review

 Next job: pannier racks.
 Long story short, choosing from the above selection, at $170 from Rocky Mtn Adv the US-made Tusk racks (a Rocky Mtn sub-brand, afaik) looked by far the best value for money, and when they turned up I was even more impressed – nice to see chunky ¾” and the all-important back brace to stop them folding in when heavily loaded on rough terrain.
 The unbraced Moto and Barrett may rely on heavier gauge tubing to not cave in.
 That looks neater but I found with the Rally Raid racks on the CB500X it didn’t really work out like that, to be bend-proof and light you need a back brace.
-Once I removed the unwanted bracketry for mounting Tusk hard boxes, the weight was < 4kg.
+Once I removed the unwanted bracketry for mounting Tusk hard boxes, the added weight was < 4kg.

 The fitting video on Rocky Mtn is especially helpful, but mounting the back underplate (right) could only be solved by cutting away with a red-hot knife.
-It’s possible my bike’s non-original plastic numberplate holder mount plate thing complicated things.
+It’s possible my bike’s non-original plastic numberplate holder might have complicated things.
 That apart, the rack lined up just right elsewhere and will give something to grab when hauling the WR across a dune.
 There’s plenty of space behind the non-pipe side too, to stash stuff or mount a container.

 I splashed out on some Rox bar risers giving a 2-inch lift and a bit of fore and aft adjustment.
 Fat bar sized plus with adapters for ⅞s, they can carry over to later bikes, like my old Barkbuster Storms.
-Talking of which, they can stay in the box as the handguards that came with the WR look OK.
-There’s just enough room left on the bars to add my Spitfire screen mounts (right).
+Talking of which, the Barks can stay in the box as the handguards that came with the WR look OK.
+There’s just enough room left on the bars to add my Spitfire screen mounts (left).